---

 - Increased investment in segment-specific cybersecurity solutions for BFSI, healthcare, and manufacturing.

 Investor interest in AI-driven threat intelligence is at an all-time high.
-In Q1 2025 alone, AI and ML startups secured $73.6 billion across 1,603 deals, with a significant portion directed toward cybersecurity and threat intelligence platforms.
-Dedicated AI venture funds, such as Boldstart Ventures’ $250 million AI fund, are targeting early-stage innovators in this space.
+In Q1 2025 alone, AI and ML startups secured $73.6 billion across 1,603 deals.
+A significant portion was directed toward cybersecurity and threat intelligence platforms.
+Dedicated AI venture funds, such as Boldstart Ventures’ $250 million AI fund, target early-stage innovators in this space.

 The IoT/OT security segment is attracting robust early and growth-stage capital.
 Over half of deals to connected enterprise security startups occur at the seed or Series A stage, reflecting strong investor belief in the long-term potential of securing industrial and operational environments.
 Corporate venture arms of hyperscalers, industrial conglomerates, and technology vendors are increasingly active, seeking both strategic advantage and financial return.